 Podcasts are growing in popularity dramatically, and people want to see and follow the host and the guest of the podcasts either.

-In other words, if you plan to start recording a podcast, you should film it and upload to a video platform like YouTube.
+In other words, if you plan to start recording podcasts, you should film it and upload to a video platform like YouTube.

-According to this, our editor’s team have completed a list of TOP 5 cameras for a podcast for every budget!
+According to this, our editor’s team has completed a list of TOP 5 cameras fo podcasting for every budget!

 Here’s the kicker: